One of the best things about Scotland is its diversity.

 4. The wildlife

 Scotland is home to a plethora of different fauna.
 Deer, highland cows, otters, puffins, red squirrels, seals, whales and dolphins are all some of the native wildlife that is possible to see.
-And if you’re lucky you might catch a glimpse of the Scottish wildcat which is notoriously difficult to spot!
+And if you’re lucky enough during your cottage holiday in Scotland, you might catch a glimpse of the Scottish wildcat which is notoriously difficult to spot!

 5. The amazing architecture